GregValiant/GV-PostProcessors/prusa scripts/README.md

 * <Continue?(y)  Redo(r)  Quit(x)* >>> selecting "r" will allow you to go back and make changes to your settings.

 **Advanced Fan Control**
+Requires "Add Layer Numbers" to run before it.
 Currently this is set up for single fans.
 If there is interest, additional fan circuits could be added.
 That is a PITA.
 The two main options are "By Feature" (works well for large models) and "By Layer".
 The first option is "Fan speed by PWM or by RepRap scale 0-1".
 Most printers us PWM.